paulbutcher/ScalaMock/_user_guide/070_advanced_topics.md

 ## Call count

+By default, mocks expect exactly one call while stubs allow any number of calls.
+For stubs, an exact number of calls can be specified in the verification phase.
-By default, mocks and stubs expect exactly one call.
-Alternative constraints can be set with `repeat()`:
+For mocks, alternative constraints can be set with `repeat()`:

 ```scala
 mockedFunction.expects(42).returns(42).repeat(3 to 7)